kjosib/booze-tools/docs/Context Free Error Recovery.md

 _Error-productions_ seem like a reasonable choice for designing the strategy for how a parser will respond to error conditions.

-We posit a special terminal symbol (spelled `$error$` in this document) which is not part of the lexicon but represents a string of incorrect or missing terminal symbols.
-In the grammar definition, we allow this terminal to appear in a production rule's right-hand-side (RHS) just like any other -- possibly with the added restriction that it may not precede a non-terminal, or itself (directly or indirectly).
+We posit a special terminal symbol (spelled `$error$` in this document and throughout the accompanying software) which is not part of any lexicon but represents a string of incorrect or missing terminal symbols.
+In the grammar definition, we allow this terminal to appear in a production rule's right-hand-side (RHS) just like any other -- possibly with some added restrictions.

 During a parse, in the event of an unacceptable token, the naive mechanism performs the following steps: